Apple Car Project Cancelled After Nearly a Decade of Secret Development

 What Happens to the 2,000 Employees

-Behind all the strategy talk and corporate decisions there are real people whose lives just got turned upside down.
-Around 2,000 of them.
+Behind all the business decisions and planning there are real people whose lives suddenly changed.
+Around 2,000 employees were affected by the end of Apple’s car project.

 Apple Was Still Testing Vehicles Before Cancellation